Workshops that Make a Difference

 Light and lively: This is a game, usually with a lot of movement and laughter, which helps to balance the deeper parts of the workshop.

 The effectiveness of our workshops is shown through the abundance of positive feedback received by former participants.
-Have a look at some of recent feedback here.

 Participants will leave a workshop with a feeling of exhilaration from having been listened to with respect, having had the goodness in themselves affirmed by others, having gained a new awareness of the presence and effects of violence in their lives and having learned strategies for resolving conflicts in positive, non-violent ways.